michaelsmueller/chicha/README.md

 **Offers - detail** - As a user, I want to the details on a particular offer so that I can choose to redeem it.

-**Offers - my vouchers** - As a user, I want to see a list of my vouchers so that I can use the offers that I have redeemed at local businesses.
+**Offers - my coupons** - As a user, I want to see a list of my coupons so that I can use the offers that I have redeemed at local businesses.

 **Profile** - As a user, I want to update my user profile (change my username, password and profile pic) as well as log out so that no one else can use my account.